mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/project_design_principles.md

   public standards and abandoned (but still widely used) plugins.

 ## 2. Base hardware requirements: Raspberry Pi 4, 15 year old laptop
-Stargate is a DAW for everybody, regardless of socio-economic status.
+Intuitives is a DAW for everybody, regardless of socio-economic status.

 The development team regularly tests against these 2 targets to ensure that the application can run adequately on these platforms.
 When most DAWs